ShanSanear/VoxFila/docs/features.md

 User MUST be able to specify some notes about their request, so the operator could see them (change in pitch, back melody etc.)

-User SHOULD be able to specify their own songs, in case it is not available in local database
+User SHOULD be able to specify their own songs, in case it is not available in local database (which database then saves for future use)

 User SHOULD be able to check behavior of the app in clear and concise language, to reduce any kind of confusion

+User SHOULD be able to add multiple songs at once

 User MAY be able to submit their feedback as a simple form for creator of the app to then review